 - Sometimes, skin treatment can help more than one member of the family.
 If your child’s skin condition is affecting your health, know that you’re not alone.
 According to a new study that surprises nobody, three out of four caregivers of children with eczema were found to suffer from mild anxiety and depression.

-- As we get older, it becomes increasingly common and important to find unusual skin blemishes that need to get checked out by a dermatologist.
-If the rest of your freckles fade while one or more blemishes continue to get worse, it’s time to see the dermatologist.
+- As we get older, it becomes increasingly common and to find skin blemishes that need checked out by a dermatologist.
+If your freckles fade while one or more blemishes continue to worsen, see the dermatologist.

 Even when nothing seems to be wrong, skin checks are important for the whole family, Children may be hiding skin problems.
 New skin growths may be in hard to see places.
 Before long, the dryness of the winter air will become its own risk factor for skin rashes and other outbreaks.